 But did you know that it’s possible to make delicious, low-carb and keto banana bread?

 If you’ve been craving banana bread but don’t want to ruin your diet, check out this simple low-carb recipe.
-It uses yummy keto-friendly ingredients like almond flour, olive oil, chocolate chips, and chopped nuts.
+It uses yummy keto-friendly ingredients like almond flour, olive oil, Zero Sugar Chocolate Chunks, and chopped nuts.

 What are you waiting for?
 It’s bake time.
 Let’s go.